Anthony Rizzo Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.91 team ERA ranks first across all MLB pitching staffs.
+- The Rays' 2.91 team ERA is No. 1 among all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (21 total, 0.6 per game).
+- The Rays surrender the fewest home runs in baseball (21 total, 0.6 per game).

-- Rasmussen makes the start for the Rays, his seventh of the season.
-He is 3-2 with a 3.66 ERA and 34 strikeouts through 32 2/3 innings pitched.
+- The Rays will look to Guerra (0-0) in his second start this season.

-- In his last time out on Sunday against the Chicago White Sox, the righty went five innings, allowing three earned runs while surrendering nine hits.
+- His last time out came in relief on Saturday when the righty threw one scoreless inning against the New York Yankees without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.